HOMEPAGE – UK Drug & Alcohol Rehab Center – £3,040 – ARC ® – Just So Sad!

-Along our journey we have more recently come across Behavioural Therapy techniques, particularly Acceptance Commitment Therapy (ACT).
+Along our journey since starting our rehab for alcohol & drugs we have more recently come across Behavioural Therapy techniques, particularly Acceptance Commitment Therapy (ACT).
 Behavioural principles have been thoroughly researched and evidenced but putting those theories in practical therapeutic practices have proved rather difficult as language and cognition themselves are behaviours not easy to define.
 However in the last few decades great advances have been achieved in developing theories (Relational Framework Theory) and therapies such as DBT and ACT, which combine cognitive with behavioural, and “which promise the most promising psychological model available” (Torneke, 2010).

 We have therefore now chosen to focus on creating a psychologically informed environment underpinned by a foundation of behavioural principles.
-A leading psychotherapist in the behavioural and ACT field, Mark Webster, has been working with ARC to develop ACT using a practical matrix of his own design to engage people in challenging their automatic responses (such as substance misuse, self harm, etc) through the development of clear directions under the control of appetetic reinforcement and, mindfulness to committed action.
+A leading psychotherapist in the behavioural and ACT field, Mark Webster, has been working with our drug & alcohol rehab UK clinic to develop ACT using a practical matrix of his own design to engage people in challenging their automatic responses (such as substance misuse, self harm, etc) through the development of clear directions under the control of appetetic reinforcement and, mindfulness to committed action.

 The practical upshot of all this is that clients develop a habitually practiced method of identifying individual directions that will provide for them a life worth living, and then learning how to take committed actions and significant behavioural changes in the service of those directions.
 I.e. creating the dream and learning how to live it!
 This is very exciting!